MooHoll/physalia-DNAm-EcoEvo/3_Wednesday/readme.md

 ## Overview

-We will cover from pod5 modification basecalling to basic visualization of the data, aiming to obtain phased haplotypes in the mealybug Planococcus citri.
+We will cover from pod5 modification basecalling to basic visualization of the data, aiming to obtain phased haplotypes in the sea anemone *Nematostella vectensis*.

 ## Dorado base modification basecalling